Meirinhas

 Meirinhas is a civil parish in the municipality of Pombal, Portugal.
 The population in 2021 was 1,649, in an area of 8.88 km².

 It was part of the parish of Vermoil until the creation of Meirinhas on December 31, 1984.

+On 28 January 2026, Storm Kristin caused a catastrophic impact in Meirinhas with losses exceeding €500 million and nearly all homes and businesses suffering damage.